gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 ## Conditioncommute -25.93333  12.534169 -2.069011 4.788928e-02
 ```

 The first column of numbers contains the estimated difference in the sample means (-25.933 here) that was used before.
 The next column is the ``Std.
-Error`` column that contains the standard error (SE) of the estimated difference in the means, which is $s_p\sqrt{\frac{1}{n_1}+\frac{1}{n_2}}$ and also the denominator used to form the t-test statistic (12.53 here).
+Error`` column that contains the standard error (SE) of the estimated difference in the means, which is $s_p\sqrt{\frac{1}{n_1}+\frac{1}{n_2}}$ and also the denominator used to form the $t$-test statistic (12.53 here).
 It will be a common theme in this material to take the ratio of the estimate (-25.933) to its SE (12.53) to generate test statistics, which provides -2.07 -- this is the "standardized" estimate of the difference in the means.
 It is also a test statistic ($T$) that we can use in a permutation test.
 This value is in the second row and third column of ``summary(lm1)$coef`` and to extract it the bracket notation is again employed.
 Specifically we want to extract ``summary(lm1)$coef[2,3]`` and using it and its permuted data equivalents to calculate a p-value.
 Since we are doing a two-sided
 test, the code resembles the permutation test code in Section \@ref(section2-4)
 with the new $t$-statistic replacing the difference in the sample means that we
 used before.